crvallance/buildertesting/README.md

 # pi-gen

 Tool used to create WLAN Pi OS images.
-Our current GitHub setup automatically builds a new image every day, or whenever new code is committed to the `force-build` branch..
+Our current GitHub setup automatically builds a new image every day, or whenever new code is committed to the `force-build` branch.

 ## Dependencies